Montcalm County assistance programs.

 Head start - The agency and this program in particular is to consistently provide the highest level of service to children and families in the Montcalm County area of Michigan.

 Low income energy assistance - This program, known as LIHEAP, can help people both pay winter heating bills, as well as provide help during the summer.
-Read more on LIHEAP in Michigan and other states.
+Read more on LIHEAP and electric bill help in Michigan and other states.

 Grants and funds may be available to pay your regular, recurring monthly utility bill.
 And additional cash grants and emergency assistance may also be offered to help in a crisis, and in particular to help someone avoid disconnection of their utility service.